 Using the power of art for climate action.

-We aim to increase awareness, activism, & communication about climate change.
+Through workshops and events, we increase awareness, activism, & communication about climate change.

 Artists For Climate Awareness is making art to heal the Earth.